 - Place 1 prepared crust in pie plate.

-- Cut 1 Tablespoon Butter into 1/4 and place in bottom of pie crust (along edge).
+- Cut 1 Tablespoon Butter into 1/4 and place in the bottom of the pie crust (along the edge).

 - Top with apple filling mixture.

-- Cut remaining Tablespoon butter into 1/4 and dot top of apple mixture with butter pieces.
+- Cut the remaining Tablespoon of butter into 1/4 and dot the top of the apple mixture with butter pieces.

 - Top filling with second pie crust.